Alfred Herrhausen

 Alfred Herrhausen (30 January 1930 – 30 November 1989) was a German banker and the Chairman of Deutsche Bank who was born in Essen and assassinated in Bad Homburg vor der Höhe in 1989.
 He was a member of the Steering Committee of the Bilderberg Group and from 1971 onwards a member of Deutsche Bank's management board.
-An advisor to Helmut Kohl and a proponent of a unified European economy, he was also an influential figure in shaping the policies towards developing countries.
-He was assassinated when an explosively formed projectile penetrated his armoured convoy.
+An advisor to Helmut Kohl (chancellor since 1982) and a proponent of a unified European economy, he was also an influential figure in shaping the policies towards developing countries.

+Herrhausen began his career in the energy industry.

+His goal was to transform Deutsche Bank into a global universal bank with an integrated investment banking division and to strengthen its competitive position on the international stage.
+In his public statements, Herrhausen did not limit himself to financial policy issues.
+He often offered fundamental insights into aspects of the economic, social, and political order, which also brought him attention.

+He was regarded not only as a spokesperson for his bank, but—avant la lettre—as a spokesperson for “Deutschland AG.”
+Especially in the second half of the 1970s and the second half of the 1980s, he was deeply involved in the debate over the “power of the banks.”
+Beginning in the fall of 1987, Herrhausen publicly advocated for reducing the debt burdens of heavily indebted developing countries.
+This initiative sparked discussions far beyond his industry.

+Assassination

+Herrhausen was killed shortly after leaving his home in Bad Homburg by an explosively formed projectile that penetrated his armoured car.
 West German far-left terrorist group Red Army Faction claimed responsibility, but the charges against the organisation were dropped due to lack of evidence and nobody has been charged with the murder since.

-Assassination

-Herrhausen was killed by a sophisticated roadside bomb shortly after leaving his home in Bad Homburg on 30 November 1989.
 He was being chauffeured to work in his armoured Mercedes-Benz car, with bodyguards in both a lead vehicle and another following behind.
 The 7-kg bomb was hidden in a bag on a bicycle parked next to the road.
 The bicycle had been consistently parked without explosive in the same location along Herrhausen's route for an extended period of time before the assassination, and it was, therefore, ignored by Herrhausen's security.
 The bomb was detonated when Herrhausen's car interrupted a beam of infrared light as it passed the bicycle.
 The bomb targeted the most vulnerable area of Herrhausen's car – the door where he was sitting – and required split-second timing to overcome the car's special armour plating.
 The bomb used a Misnay–Schardin mechanism.
 A copper plate, placed between the explosive and the target, was deformed and projected by the force of the explosion.
 The detonation resulted in a mass of copper being projected towards the car at a speed of nearly two kilometres per second, efficiently penetrating the armoured Mercedes.
 Herrhausen's legs were severed and he bled to death.

-The Red Army Faction claimed responsibility for the assassination.